 Believe it or not, the holidays have arrived this week!
 There has been so much going on in the past month — from the challenges of navigating the changing pandemic and the annual busyness of the holiday season, there is surely so much on your plate this particular week, friend.
-Whether you’re taking care of family near or far, trying to finish up work before breaking for a few days, or simply organizing all the of the holiday gifting for your friends and family, there are plenty of things to get wrapped up in this week.
+Whether you’re taking care of family near or far, trying to finish up work before breaking for a few days, or simply organizing all the holiday gifting for your friends and family, there are plenty of things to get wrapped up in this week.

 One way to set yourself up for success every day is to simply take the mornings for yourself.
 The way you start your day can set the whole tone for the day that follows.
 Slip into your favorite pink kimono robe, pour yourself your favorite cup of pour over coffee, and sit in silence before the rest of the household wakes up.
 Take time to journal, stretch, drink water, or exercise.
 Figure out what makes you feel your best, most present self, and give yourself the time to do that each morning.
 Whether you’re slipping into a modern kimono robe or kimono wrap, sipping on your favorite morning beverage, or even just sleeping in — your morning choices will stay with you and support you the rest of the day.
 Take the mornings to yourself this week to create a little more intention every day.

 There’s a beautiful quote from a mother who was looking at the time she had with her young children, and she said, “There’s no time to rush.”
 The point was, she didn’t have time to rush away the moments.
 This week especially, create a little extra space around all of your activities.
 Things might be packed to the brim, but you can take a little extra time getting ready for you day, stay a moment longer in your blue kimono robe, slow down moments with your children and friends, and create a little more room in the busyness.
 Remember there’s no time to rush, and savor each moment as it comes.